Native App Studio

 You are expected to make an appointment with your assigned mentor on Fridays every week.
 Your mentor will help you get started, provide you with additional feedback for your portfolio and can answer most practical questions.

 For students who avail themselves of the course’s other resources but still find themselves struggling, the course offers tutoring, to the extent possible, providing opportunities for students to work with the course’s staff one-on-one or in particularly small groups.
 To arrange, contact the course’s heads.

 All work that you do toward fulfillment of this course’s expectations must be your own work.
-You may read and comment upon classmates’ code toward fulfillment of projects’ code reviews but only for classmates whose code is assigned to you by the course’s staff for review.
+You may read and comment upon classmates’ code toward fulfillment of projects’ code reviews but only after the deadline for that project has passed and you have signed off your submission.
 You may integrate ideas and techniques that you glean from your reviews of classmates’ code and from classmates’ reviews of your code into your own work, so long as you attribute those ideas and techniques back to your classmates, as with comments in your own code.
 You may discuss projects, including designs, but you may not share code.
 In other words, you may communicate with those classmates in English, but you may not communicate in Swift, Java, or Objective-C and such languages.
 If in doubt as to the appropriateness of some discussion, contact the course’s heads.

 You may turn to the web for instruction beyond the course’s lectures and sections, for references, and for solutions to technical difficulties, but not for outright solutions to problems on homework or your project.
 However, failure to cite (as with comments) the origin of any code or technique that you do discover outside of the course’s lectures and sections (even while respecting these constraints) and then integrate into your own work may be considered academic dishonesty.